Discipline (Nine Inch Nails song)

 "Discipline" is a song by the American industrial rock band Nine Inch Nails from their seventh studio album, titled The Slip (2008).
 It was released on April 22, 2008 as the only single from the album.
 It is the band's first single since severing its ties with Interscope Records and publishing music independently.

 The MP3 download contains an embedded album art image, full lyrics, and the comment: "Go to www.nin.com May 5".
 Subsequently, on May 5, 2008 a new Nine Inch Nails album, The Slip, was revealed for download.
 "Discipline" reached number six on Billboards Hot Modern Rock Tracks chart and number 24 on Billboards Hot Mainstream Rock Tracks chart, becoming Nine Inch Nails' sixth consecutive top-10 song on the former.

-This song was featured in Midnight Club: Los Angeles, with another song "1,000,000".

 Background

-Nine Inch Nails front man Trent Reznor announced in 2007 that the band had completed its contractual obligations to its record label, Interscope Records, and would no longer be working with the company.
+Nine Inch Nails frontman Trent Reznor announced in 2007 that the band had completed its contractual obligations to its record label, Interscope Records, and would no longer be working with the company.
 Reznor also revealed that Nine Inch Nails would likely distribute music independently.
 Since the announcement, Nine Inch Nails released the 36-track instrumental album Ghosts I–IV in March 2008 through Reznor's independent label The Null Corporation.
 After the release of Ghosts I–IV, Reznor began writing and recording what would become the next full-length album, The Slip.

 During recording sessions for The Slip, Reznor sent the track "Discipline" to radio stations himself on April 22.
 The track was sent before the remainder of the album was completed, and less than 24 hours after the track had been mastered by Alan Moulder.
 On the same day, the track was also made available for download at the official Nine Inch Nails website for free, as well as multitrack files of the song for remixing.
 Reznor reflected on the quick turnaround by saying, "That was fun [...] you never could have done that before", referring to his past career on major record labels.
 "Discipline" was the first Nine Inch Nails single to be released independently via The Null Corporation.